 Why is this happening?

-There is no known single cause of acid reflux.
-However, when the muscles that control the tube between the stomach and esophagus do not entirely close, acids and food in the stomach flow back.
+There are many causes of acid reflux.
+However, it most commonly arises when the muscles that control the tube between the stomach and esophagus do not entirely close, allowing acids and food in the stomach flow back.
 And this could cause tissue injury around that area().

 Is Acid Reflux the same with GERD?